-My very first ever pdf sewing pattern, the Bow Tie Leggings & Shorts released exactly a month ago today. in light of that, I’m going to switch gears here for a second and get personal.
+My very first ever pdf sewing pattern, the Bow Tie Leggings & Shorts released exactly a month ago today.
+That day came with a lot of fear in me.
+In light of that, I’m going to switch gears here for a second and get personal.
 I’ve been talking with a few people since I started on this journey, and I’ve made several friends along the way.
 I’ve shared bits and pieces with fans, but not as much as I have with those customers, testers, and designers that I’ve gotten close to.
 Candice Ayala at CandiceAyala.com told me that she thought my story was inspiring.
 I was a little taken aback.
 Me?
 Inspiring?
 I felt like she was giving me too much credit.
 She insisted that if I would just be raw, I could help inspire a lot of other people to achieve their dreams.

 I think what it comes down to, is a lot of us are afraid.
-Afraid of failure.
-Afraid of trying.
-Afraid of being ignored.
-Afraid of what we will do if someone actually does pay attention.
-Afraid of success.
+Afraid of failure, of trying, of being ignored, of what we will do if someone actually does pay attention, afraid of success.

 I know I was.
 While I just launched my first pattern a month ago, it actually took me a year to get to that point.
 I had a million excuses as to why I didn’t want to release anything yet.
 First it was that I wanted to get the pattern drafting perfected.
 Mind you, I have been sewing and creating clothing since I was 9.
 My grandmother was taught how to draft by her sister who was a professional dressmaker in Oklahoma.
 She taught me when I was a child.
 It’s an art that is somewhat lost.
 But that was my excuse that was working for a while.